AI Automation

 1. The New Lead or Inquiry Follow-Up

-When someone fills out a contact form, calls and leaves a voicemail, or sends a Facebook message, speed matters enormously.
+When someone fills out a contact form, calls and leaves a voicemail, or sends a message on social media, speed matters enormously.
 Studies show that responding to a lead within five minutes makes you 21 times more likely to convert them than waiting 30 minutes.
-That's nearly impossible to do manually — but automation handles it instantly.

 • Confirm you received their message